 You can use the question paper and the text booklet for rough working, but no extra paper is allowed.
 Only your responses on the answer sheet will be marked.

-Dictionaries and calculators may NOT be used.
+Dictionaries and calculators are NOT permitted.

 Please wait to be told you may begin before turning this page.